This how-to explains how you can add advanced logic to a microflow by configuring a merge and a change object activity in the Mendix Web Modeler.

 - Configure the change object activity after the merge

 This how-to describes the following use case:

-In How to Configure an Exclusive Split Step 1: Build the Domain Model and Configure a Microflow we have configured the exclusive split to open a specific page depending on the customer’s grade.
+In How to Configure an Exclusive Split in the Web Modeler Step 1: Build the Domain Model & Configure a Microflow we have configured the exclusive split to open a specific page depending on the customer’s grade.
 In case the customer’s grade is not indicated, the error message is shown.
 So we have four flows after the exclusive split:

 - Showing a page for bronze grade customers